-Students take five courses (15 credit hours) in the National Security and Diplomacy Track.
-Currently the DC teaching site offers the National Security and Diplomacy track.
-We hope to be able to mount enough courses in the near future to support the International Development and Economic Policy track.
-The remaining three courses (9 credit hours) are electives.
+Students take five courses (15-credit hours) in the NSD track.
+Currently, the DC teaching site only offers the NSD track.
+We hope to be able to mount enough courses soon to support the International Development and Economic Policy track.
+The remaining three courses (9-credit hours) are electives.

 The degree program is structured at the DC teaching site for part-time students with all courses offered in the evenings.
-If students are able to devote full-time to their studies, they could complete the program in three semesters.
-(The School does not advise any student to take more than 4 courses per semester.)
+If students can devote full-time status to their studies, they could complete the program in three semesters.
+(The school does not advise any student to take more than 4 courses per semester.)